pipeseroni/pipes.sh/README.rst

 Contribution
 ============

 Feel free to fork and/or create pull request.
-But if you does create pull requests, that means you agree to put your contribution in public domain, also be sure to read about `copyright concern`_.
+But if you does create pull requests, that means you agree to put your contribution in public domain.

 Related projects